Butternut Squash at the Cafė

 How to Pick the Perfect Butternut Squash

-When picking your own butternut squash, select one that is moderately heavy for its size and still has its stem intact.
+When picking your butternut squash, select one that is moderately heavy for its size and still has its stem intact.
 The outer skin should be relatively free of soft spots or deep cracks.
 It is also generally best to choose one with a solid beige color and a matte (not shiny) exterior.

-What’s Not to Love About this Fruit?
+What’s Not to Love About this Fruit?Butternut Squash Creme Brûlée with Fall Pumpkin display

 Although butternut squash is commonly considered a vegetable, the fact that it has seeds classifies it as a fruit.
-Definitions aside, butternut squash is a filling, delicious, and versatile squash, and we are having a hard time finding a reason not to love it!Butternut Squash Creme Brûlée with Fall Pumpkin display
+Definitions aside, butternut squash is filling, delicious, and versatile, and we cannot find a reason not to love it!

 Menu